SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

-# Authentication & Proof of Ownership Challenge
+# C. Authentication

 ## Overview

 The purpose of this function is to prove the user has ownership over this public key presented for authentication.
 To do this, we issue a **"Challenge-Response"** protocol to cryptographically prove ownership via private key.
-For Details about API endpoints, please consult: REST API Spec below.
+For Details about API endpoints, please consult: [REST API Spec](#e-rest-api-spec).

 <aside class="notice">Note: All communications MUST be done via secure SSL connection.</aside>